BenoitMayeur/project_wild/README.md

 # Project of a website for a Photographer

-Project based on the photos of Federico Di Dio
+Project of a homepage based on the photos of Federico Di Dio

 ![Portfolio Page](./images/image_read_me.png)